AWS EC2 Security

 • Created separately (using third-party tools) and Imported into EC2

-• EC2 only accepts RSA keys and does not accept DSA keys
+• EC2 accepts RSA and ED25519 keys for import (does not accept DSA keys)

 • Deleting a key pair only deletes the public key and does not impact the servers already launched with the key.